Considering study with us or have an application? You can...

 +44 (0)20 7423 0000

-You can contact the University's switchboard Monday through Friday from 8:30am to 5:30pm.
+You can contact the University's switchboard from Monday to Friday from 8:30am to 5:30pm.

 Queries about our estate